RajNori/Business-Note-taker/README.md

 ## Acknowledgements
 Give credit here.
 - This project was inspired by...Monash Bootcamp
-- This project was based on the assignment team generator.
+- This project was based on the assignment Note taker App.
 - Many thanks to....